On July 15, 1974, a military coup took place in Cyprus instigated by the junta in Athens, giving Turkey a pretext to invade five days later.

 Greek Cypriot people!
 The voice you hear is familiar.
 You know who’s talking to you.
 I’m Makarios.
 I am the one you have elected to be your leader.
 I’m not dead.
 I am alive.
 And I am with you, a fellow fighter and flag-bearer in the struggle.
 The Junta’s coup has failed.
 I was the target and I, as long as I live, will not allow the Junta to Cyprus.
 The Junta decided to destroy Cyprus.
 To divide it.
 But it will not succeed.
 Cyprus has always resisted the Junta.
 Do not be afraid.
 Join everyone in the legitimate powers of the State.
 The Junta must not pass and will not pass.
 Now, let’s all join the fight!

 By the morning of July 16th, all of Cyprus was under the control of the coup.
-The consequences of the coup was heavy.
+The consequences of the coup were heavy.
 The number of deaths from the fratricidal conflict amounted to 450.

 After he stayed at the UN peacekeeping force in Paphos, Makarios boarded a British military plane, and through Malta, he arrived in London, where he met with British Prime Minister Harold Wilson and Secretary of State James Callahan.